 Before you Apply:

 - We strongly encourage eligible organizations to attend one of our Meet GDDF meetings.
-Our next meeting will be held on Tuesday, February 21st, 2017 at 5:30pm.
-Please contact Clover Morell to RSVP.
+Our next Meet GDDF is TBD.
+For proposal questions, please contact Clover Morell, Program Associate.

 - We must see your work before we can consider a grant, so please contact us as soon as you know your performance schedule and let us know that you're planning to apply (contact info is below).